 What is the AGG Complaints Office?

-The whistleblower hotline germany infrastructure combines two distinct legal duties.
+The AGG complaints office combines two distinct legal duties.
 Section 13 of the General Equal Treatment Act (AGG) requires every employer in Germany, regardless of headcount, to designate a complaints office for discrimination matters.
 The complaints office accepts reports under the protected characteristics of Section 1 AGG: race or ethnic origin, gender, religion or belief, disability, age and sexual identity.
-The duty stems from Section 12 AGG and is enforced through Section 15 AGG, which entitles affected employees to compensation up to three monthly salaries for non-pecuniary damage.
-The Whistleblower Protection Act (HinSchG), in force since 2 July 2023, requires every employer with 50 or more employees to operate an internal reporting channel.
-Combined operation is permissible.
-Sanctions under HinSchG reach 50,000 EUR.
+Section 12 AGG sits alongside it: Para.
+1 obliges the employer to take preventive measures, Para.
+2 states that suitable training of the workforce discharges that obligation, and Para.
+3 forces the employer to act once employees breach the prohibition on discrimination.

 Core duties